enthdegree/kobo-emacs/README.md

 ```

 Continuing on the kobo, write a helloworld at `/mnt/onboard/helloworld.c`:
-You should be able to compile and run it without compile or linker errors:
+It should compile and run without errors:
 ```
 $ gcc $CFLAGS ./helloworld.c -o helloworld
 $ ./helloworld
 Hello world!
 ```
+I accessed the Kobo with usbnet ssh and scp.

 ### Cross-compile dependencies
 Back on the build system, re-mount `localfs.img` to `$BUILD_SYSROOT`.